erez-o/docsforge/README.md

 DocsForge
 =========

-[DocsForge](http://docsforge.com/) is a free documentation framework that creates and hosts a docs website for github code projects.
+[DocsForge](http://docsforge.com/) is a free documentation framework that creates and hosts docs (and API docs) for github code projects.

 Key features
 ------------

+- **API code documentation, tailored for C/C++**.
+Creates automatic API documentation in multiple languages (uses doxygen's xml output).
+Supports projects with multiple languages (for example both C++ and python).

 - **No installation needed**.
 Your docs website is built and hosted directly through [DocsForge](http://docsforge.com/).